-Whether you’re going on holiday for 2-weeks or just a couple of nights, it’s worth taking the time to ensure your home is exactly how you left it on your return.
-Unfortunately during the warm summer month’s burglaries and burst pipes increase exponentially.
+Whether you’re going on holiday for 2 weeks or just a couple of nights, it’s worth taking the time to ensure your home is exactly how you left it on your return.
+Unfortunately during the warm summer months burglaries increase exponentially, and burst pipes are not just a winter problem

 Whilst your home insurance provides some protection, the inconvenience caused and amount of time to rectify can be costly and emotionally draining.

 Here are our top tips to protect your home while you’re away, and avoid becoming another statistic:

 Hide the tell-tale signs you’re away